 Definition of negligence: What is it, and when does it apply?

 Negligence is a complex term, and an incident that occurs that seems to be a clear-cut case of negligence may not be ultimately be seen as negligence at all.
-Negligence requires the injured party to prove wrongdoing, and that can be a very tricky thing, especially if a case goes to trial, and you will want to work with an experienced personal injury lawyer in West Palm Beach, FL.
+Negligence requires the injured party to prove wrongdoing, and that can be a very tricky thing, especially if a case goes to trial, and you will want to work with an experienced personal injury lawyer.

 By definition, according to Cornell Law School, negligence is defined as: